No. 16 Virginia downs Davidson by 20

 Hall was among three Cavaliers scoring in double figures.
 Senior guard Nigel Johnson scored a game-high 22 points while Kyle Guy put in 19.
 Johnson added four steals, three rebounds and three assists in what was his best game as a Cavalier after transferring from Rutgers.

+“I thought Nigel was really sound and good defensively,” Bennett said.
+“This is our team this year, and sometimes it’s a different guy, but that is our team this year.”

-Virginia (9-1) led by as many as 21 points in the second half and overcame a slow start to shoot 50 percent for the game while connecting on 10-for-19 from the 3-point line.
+Virginia (9-1) led by as many as 21 points in the second half and overcame a slow start to shoot 50 percent for the game while connecting on 10 of 19 from beyond the 3-point line.
 The Cavaliers turned the ball over just six times and outrebounded Davidson (4-4) 32-28.

+“I don’t think we’ve guarded a team like that before and that’s why they’re on our schedule,” Hall said of Davidson.
+“We need to play teams like that going into the ACC schedule and we have to guard tough teams like that in the ACC.”

 Davidson forward Peyton Aldridge scored 20 points, just one shy of his season average as he led the Wildcats, who shot 48 percent.
 The Wildcats, who rely on the 3-point shot, made just eight of their 26 attempts after entering the game shooting 39 percent from deep.
 Oskar Michelsen added 12 points for the Wildcats.